 During the periods specified above, any payments received will be refunded in full and there is no cancellation fee.

 Do you hold my money in a client account?

-Yes, we hold all advance voyage fee payments in the SchoonerSail Client Account until the start date day of your voyage.
+Yes, we hold all advance voyage fee payments in a separate account until the start date day of your voyage.